 - Ultimate Easy Baked Homemade Cheesecake

 As always, it's been a pleasure.
 See you soon!

 Sugar Cookie Cheesecake Cups

 Sugar Cookie Cups

 - Preheat oven to 350ºF.
-Lightly spray a 12 hole muffin pan with cooking spray, set aside.
+Lightly spray a 12 hole muffin pan with cooking spray and set aside.

-- In a separate bowl, stir together the flour, salt, baking soda, and cornstarch.
+- In a separate bowl, add the flour, salt, baking soda, and cornstarch.
+Mix together.

 - Beat the dry ingredients into the wet ingredients until well combined.